mikey-t/db-migrations-dotnet/docs/DbMigrationsDotnet.md

   - CLI wrappers for EntityFramework commands so that we don't have to remember all the different `dotnet-ef` commands and can easily manage multiple DbContext classes simultaneously
 - Npm package `@mikeyt23/node-cli-utils`, which provides a lot of miscellaneous functionality to the `swig-cli-modules` EF module functionality

-See the [Getting Started](./GettingStarted.md) instructions to see how it all fits together.
+Look at [./GettingStarted.md](./GettingStarted.md) to see how it all fits together.

 ## Swig EF Module Task Reference

 Once you've setup your project using the [Getting Started](./GettingStarted.md) instructions, you'll have a number of available task commands.

-The `swig-cli-modules` module `DockerCompose` will provide these tasks (Docker and a valid `docker-compose.yml` in the root of the project are the pre-requisites):
+The `swig-cli-modules` module `DockerCompose` will provide the following tasks (it is required to have Docker installed and to have a valid `docker-compose.yml` in the root of your project):

 | swig task | description |
 | ------------ | ----------- |